[AM] Anurag Mahanto

 The manager-of-managers pattern, with agents

-I run three product engineering teams through three EMs and two senior leads.
-The org chart isn't an accident — at a certain scale, you stop managing work and start managing the people who manage work.
-You set direction, remove blockers, and trust your managers to translate strategy into shipped features.
+At a certain scale, you stop managing work and start managing the people who manage work.
+The org chart isn't an accident at that point — you set direction, remove blockers, and trust your managers to translate strategy into shipped features.

 The same shape is emerging in agentic systems.
 A top-level orchestrator agent takes a high-level goal, decomposes it into sub-tasks, and delegates each sub-task to a specialist agent.
 The specialist does the deep work — reading code, writing patches, running tests — and reports back.
 The orchestrator reviews, re-plans if needed, and moves on.
 Manager-of-managers, except the managers don't take lunch breaks.

-What I've learned running human teams transfers almost directly.
+What people learn running human teams transfers almost directly.
 Give every sub-agent a bounded charter.
 Don't have the same agent both plan and execute the same task — the ones who wrote the plan always rate their own plan as brilliant.
 Make the reporter different from the doer.
 For high-stakes work, have a second agent code-review the first.
-This isn't paranoia; it's the same reason I have two EMs on the release call.
+This isn't paranoia; it's the same reason mature orgs put two EMs on a release call.